masseyr/geosoup/README.md

 Geosoup is a python package for geospatial data manipulation using `GDAL` and `GDAL bindings` in python.

-This package is a minimalistic software distribution for limited manipulation of common geospatial data types such as rasters, vectors and samples.
+This package is a minimalistic software distribution for limited manipulation of common geospatial data types such as rasters, vectors and tables.
 All the heavy lifting is done by `GDAL`, `numpy` and, `scipy`.

 Install using: